OOCAZ/react-classification-banner/README.md

 ## !
 Please note !
 The Banner will float over your other content and you will need to add a spacer of 25 pixels if you want all of your content to be seen!

 Please feel free to comment of go to the Github Repo and submit an issue if you have a question or would like to see additional functionality.

 ## Additional info, the build will only work on windows rn, working on fix

 ### Github Link:

 (https://github.com/OOCAZ/react-classification-banner)

-### I Take big inspiration and a lot of the base code from @mobdata
+### I Take big inspiration from @mobdata

 Go check out their stuff: https://github.com/mobdata# classification-banner

 ## License

 `react-classification-banner` is released under the MIT license.